If you have days within your company with everyone must take such as public holidays then you should look at Mandatory Company Holidays.

 In this instance, Fred has 6 days which have been already taken and 8 mandatory days automatically deducted from his allowance giving him a total of 14 days remaining.
 By adding all of these values together, we can see that Fred's full annual allowance is 28 days.

-Fred then requests timeoff from 22nd December to 26 December inclusive - the system looks initially at whether each of the days are working days for Fred (which they are) and then checks for Company Holidays and in this case finds 25th December and 26th December hence it only deducts three days from his allowance as the 2 mandatory days are already deducted.
+Fred then requests time off from 22nd December to 26th December inclusive - the system looks initially at whether each of the days are working days for Fred (which they are) and then checks for Company Holidays, and in this case finds 25th December and 26th December, hence it only deducts three days from his allowance as the 2 mandatory days are already deducted.